bradwindy/OneRoom/README.md

 help you add/delete/view and manage the database.

 [Download DBeaver](https://dbeaver.io/download/)

 [Download MySQL Workbench](https://dev.mysql.com/downloads/workbench/)

 For setup instructions let's just talk about it.

 Note: The tables should be setup (except for foreign keys)

+## Understanding our Files

+FOR MAC USERS ONLY:

+1. Open Finder
+2. On the top bar of the Screen (File, Edit, View, Go, Window, Help) - click on 'Go'
+3. Then, select 'Home' from the dropdown.
+4. Locate and open 'roomease'

+You should be able to see the folders `app` and `backend`.
+Ignore the `README.md'

+### The app directory
+This directory refers to the front end of the system.
+This is where Elora and Bradley will work on the UI/UX things.

+### The backend directory
+This directory refers to the back end of the system.
+This is where Alice, Vivek and Akash will work on setting up the middleware, server and database.

+Open the `server.js` file.
+Read through it, I've put in some comments to give a basic overview of what's going on.

+Also, open the `database.js` file.
+This file simply checks whether we have succesfully conected to the database everytime we launch a local server using Node.
+It takes values for host, user, database and password from the `.env' file, which we set up earlier.

+### Common files in Directories

+`package.json` - this file hold the dependencies we will use when developing our frontend or backend.
+This is why we have two seperate "package.json" files for `app` and `backend`

+`node_modules` - this directory consists of several different Javascript packages/libraries that help us develop things faster.
+Things like Express, React, MySQL when developing come from here.

+`.gitignore` - this file basically tells Git what not to put onto GitBucket.
+For example, things like 'node_modules' should not and do not need to be put onto GitBucket as they are large.
+Basically, things which are very large and are more locally oriented files should be added to the `.gitignore` document.